nasa/cumulus/tasks/cma-to-cnm/README.md

 ## Development and Deployment
 #### Developer Notes
-- Build : Temporarily use build_lambda.sh which depends on poetry to build the lambda.zip file.
--- poetry self add poetry-plugin-export to enable poetry export.
--- alternatively, download pydantic_core wheel from here : https://pypi.org/project/pydantic_core/#files by
--  using the manylinux wheel with python version close to this project's

 - About json schema compiling to Plaint Python classes:
    - used datamodel-code-generator tool: https://koxudaxi.github.io/datamodel-code-generator/ to generate pydantic models from json schema files.
    - example below